hashicorp/terraform/website/docs/backends/types/terraform-enterprise.html.md

   token](/docs/enterprise/users-teams-organizations/users.html#api-tokens).
 We
   recommend using the `ATLAS_TOKEN` environment variable rather than setting `access_token` in the configuration.
-* `address` - (Optional) The hostname of a Terraform Enterprise instance.
-  (Defaults to the SaaS version of Terraform Enterprise.)
+* `address` - (Optional) The URL of a Terraform Enterprise instance.
+Defaults to the SaaS version of Terraform Enterprise, at `"https://app.terraform.io"`; if you use a private install, provide its URL here.